Welcome to HDAS - Healthcare Databases Advanced Search

 What is the difference between 'Search now' and 'Search as individual queries'?

-when you've identified multiple thesaurus terms, you can add them into your search strategy in one of two ways.
+When you have identified multiple thesaurus terms, you can add them into your search strategy in one of two ways.

 Both options work with regular selection of a terms as well as exploded and majored terms.
 These two options mean that you can identify all the terms you want in the thesaurus before you run your search.